 John retired in 1994 after a 35-year career with Bell-Northern Research.
 For 11 years he was active in local and regional municipal politics in Ottawa.
 He served a three-year term as a Commissioner on the National Capital Commission and was a member of the Visual Identity Advisory Committee of the Ottawa Transition Board during 2000 when it recommended some of the civic symbols for the new amalgamated City of Ottawa.

-John and his wife, Beth, have lived in Kanata since 1965 and have three children, Bill who lives in Hanover, New Hampshire with his wife and two daughters, Kirsten and her husband in Ottawa, Ontario and Siobhan in Paris, France.
+John and his wife, Beth, have lived in Kanata since 1965 and have three children, Bill who lives in New Hampshire with his wife and two daughters, Kirsten and her husband in Australia and Siobhan in Paris, France.

-In addition to his interest in music and politics, John enjoys cycling and photography.
+In addition to his interest in music and politics, John enjoyed cycling and photography.